By ruckus24 3 Comments

 Chris Day, the master archivist of all things Sequential Ellison, (yes he's the web master at the Sequential Ellison website.) threw down a bit of a challenge to any sharp eyed reader that wanted to tackle it, to find all the titles in question.
 Since he's never tried it, and my ultimate goal is that his web site be the most complete repository of Ellison related comics knowledge on the planet, except for Comic Vine, I thought I'd give it a whirl.

 A quick dig through my book archive revealed that I do in fact have copies of both Paingod and Other Delusions and The Beast That Shouted Love at the Heart of the World in editions printed prior to 1971, which would have been the editions that Roy Thomas was working from, thus negating the need to reference the vile Wikipedia or the inestimable Ellison Webderland.

 If anyone else has the urge to dig through a silver age comic for Ellison related trivia, let me know.
 I'd be interested in the results.
 Harlan Ellison fans are legion, but I'm not sure a lot of us read comics to the extent we should.
-A fact that would make Uncle Harlan sad on a good day, and angry on any other day.
-And believe you me, you wouldn't like Harlan when he's angry.
+A fact that would have made Uncle Harlan sad on a good day, and angry on any other day.

 The Beast That Shouted Love at the Heart of the World

 1. The cover copy is an obvious play on the title.

 2. Introduction: The Waves In Rio- page 8 panel 2

 3. The Beast That Shouted Love at the Heart of the World- While it doesn't appear verbatim, it is used as the story title with a little bit of tweaking.